Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Experiment

-\textsc{\textbf{FOR2107}} is a German multicenter cohort study focused on the neurobiology of affective disorders~\cite{kircher2019-db}.
-It comprises patients with Major Depressive Disorder (MDD) and matched healthy controls, with deep phenotyping spanning structural MRI, clinical assessments, neuropsychological testing, and demographic information.
-Prior work on this cohort using classical ML pipelines found classification accuracies of only 54–56\% with univariate neuroimaging markers~\cite{winter2022}, and no informative individual-level biomarker even under extensive multivariate optimization across 4 million models~\cite{winter2024}, establishing that \textsc{FOR2107} represents a genuinely hard classification problem where apparent VLM gains warrant scrutiny.
-Our binary classification task distinguishes \textit{active MDD} from \textit{healthy controls}.
+\textsc{\textbf{FOR2107}} is a German multicenter cohort study on the neurobiology of affective disorders~\cite{kircher2019-db}.
+It includes patients with Major Depressive Disorder (MDD) and matched healthy controls, with deep phenotyping spanning structural MRI, clinical assessments, neuropsychological testing, and demographic information.
+Prior work on this cohort, despite a much larger sample, reports classification accuracies of only $\approx$56\% with univariate neuroimaging markers~\cite{winter2022} and a ceiling of 62\% with multivariate ML over a 4M-model search across structural and functional MRI, DTI, a polygenic risk score, and environmental risk factors~\cite{winter2024}. \textsc{FOR2107} therefore represents a genuinely hard classification problem where performance gains warrant scrutiny.
+Our binary task distinguishes \textit{Active MDD} from \textit{Healthy Controls}.

 \textsc{\textbf{OASIS-3}} is an open-access longitudinal dataset compiled from the Washington University Knight Alzheimer Disease Research Center~\cite{LaMontagne2019}.
-It includes participants ranging from cognitively normal adults to individuals at various stages of cognitive decline, accompanied by multimodal MR sessions and clinical assessments.
-Our binary classification task distinguishes \textit{cognitive decline} from \textit{cognitively normal} participants.
+It includes participants ranging from cognitively normal adults to individuals at various stages of cognitive decline, accompanied by multimodal MRI sessions and clinical assessments.
+To match the classification setup with FOR2107, we focus on target labels \textit{Cognitive Decline} and \textit{Cognitively Normal}.